FebinRukfan/Acuzy/README.md

 # Acuzy
 Valuation Calculator
-Developed for civil engineers to calculate project amount based on several factors.
+Developed for civil engineers to valuate buildingd based on several factors.